lightscalar/pyro/README.md

 ```

 This will ensure that all of our data objects have access to the common Mongo
 database.
-Now, to model some data, we simply create a it, simply create a new
+Now, to model some data, we simply create a new class that inherits
-class that inherits from the Model class, like this:
+from the Model class, like this:

 ```python
 class User(Model):